sonatype-nexus-community/auditjs/README.md

-**IMPORTANT NOTE**: Welcome to AuditJS 4.0.0, lots has changed since 3.0.0, mainly around usage.
+**IMPORTANT NOTE**: Welcome to AuditJS 4.0.0-alpha, lots has changed since 3.0.0, mainly around usage.
+Make sure to read the new docs.

 # AuditJS